“In your anger do not sin: Do not let the sun go down while you are still angry.” – Ephesians 4:26

 Nah.
 I left him alone and enjoyed having the bed to myself for a night.

-You’ve had a full day, and now you’re arguing with your spouse about the number of times they leave the refrigerator door open, and you’re supposed to stay up until you both can sweetly agree to a resolution?
+Now you’re arguing with your spouse about the number of times they leave the refrigerator door open, and you’re supposed to stay up until you both can sweetly agree to a resolution?

 I. Call.
 BS.